geraldonovais/UML-Class-Diagram/README.md

 Examples:

-* House and Room: A House is composed of several Rooms.
+* _House_ and _Room_: A House is composed of several Rooms.
 If the House is demolished, the Rooms no longer exist.
-* Chapter and Book: A Book is made up of several Chapters.
+* _Chapter_ and _Book_: A Book is made up of several Chapters.
 If the Book is removed or destroyed, the Chapters are inherently lost as well.

 ### 4. Inheritance